Bounce Back Loan Scheme (BBLS)

 Key features of the Bounce Back Loan Scheme

-The Bounce Bank Loan Scheme is one of a number of government-backed lending schemes designed to support businesses affected by COVID-19.
+The Bounce Back Loan Scheme is one of a number of government-backed lending schemes designed to support businesses affected by COVID-19.

 - The scheme is a 100% government backed initiative for small businesses